Bethany Lily April Nearly Spills Out Of Plunging Top As She Flaunts Her Massive Cleavage

 Bethany Lily April her massive cleavage display in her most recent Instagram update.
 The model looked smoking hot in everyday wear that exposed her curves.
 The pic sparked a fierce frenzy among her 3.5 million followers as they flocked to view the offering.

 The influencer took to social media on Thursday afternoon with three sexy photos.
-She posed in her kitchen and wanted to know more about her fans.
-In her caption, she asked what their go-to home-cooked meal was.
+She posed in her kitchen and asked her fans in the caption what their go-to home-cooked meal was.

 On her lower half, Bethany sported red tracksuit pants.
-The bottoms were a snug fit and hugged her lean hips and thighs.
+The bottoms fit snugly and hugged her lean hips and thighs.

 Bethany also showcased her toned midsection.
 Her flat stomach and petite waist emphasized her hourglass silhouette.